-In 2020, to help improve her English skills, Ms Lazer completed units in Business Administration Medical as part of a Career Pathways Program for Refugees, a joint initiative between TAFE NSW and South West Sydney Local Health District.
+In 2020, to help improve her English skills, Ms Lazer completed units in Business Administration Medical as part of a Career Pathways Program for Refugees, a joint initiative between TAFE NSW, South West Sydney Local Health District and Core Community Services.

 After completing the program, Ms Lazer says the supportive teachers helped give her the confidence to enrol in Certificate III in Business Administration Medical in 2021.

 "It was very challenging, but I liked the course, and the teachers were amazing," said Ms Lazer.